 Now I’m getting good at this and produced a perfect “real granny” with three dc groups.

 Funny thing is, now I actually like the one with 2dc groups better.
 It’s more elongated, more sharp and diamondy.
 If it was to be contrasting colors and tiled, I think it’d make a more dramatic harlequin pattern.

-Funny thing is the design software I’m using.
+Funny thing is the design tool I’m using.
 I looked at a lot of editing apps for my android tablet and eventually settled on this.
-It kinda runs on a tablet!
-There’s a pencil that works just like a regular pencil tool.
+It runs on a tablet… There’s a pencil that works just like the regular pencil tool.
 I haven’t used one of these for a long time but it’s surprisingly intuitive.
 The eraser add-on is very handy!